avabellaw/my-recipe/readme.md

 * Can't save modified recipes.
     * This is due to an oversight with the database model.
     * Saved_Recipes contains the foreign key for only a standard Recipe
+* "A form field element should have an id or name attribute"
+    * The dietary tag fields are created by wtforms.

 ### Deployment